lbalido/employee_turnover/README.md

 ![dt_confusion](images/dt_confusion.png?raw=true "dt_confusion")

-The Gradient Booster model is the best.
+The Gradient Booster model is the best, it is the one in yellow below.
+Random Forest is the one in green and the Decision Tree is the one in blue.
 ![roc_curve](images/roc_curve.png?raw=true "roc_curve")

 ## Feature Importance